Impacts of Individual Fairness on Group Fairness from the Perspective of Generalized Entropy

-Many group-level fairness definitions partition the whole population into several subgroups and compare some statistical measures over the subgroups.
-Typical examples are demographic parity, equal opportunity, and equalized odds \cite{Feldman15, Hardt16}.
-Such group-level fairness definitions implicitly assume that the individuals in a same subgroup are treated equally.
-From this perspective, between-group term, $V$, in (\ref{eqn:add_decomp}) can be regarded as a metric quantifying the degree of a new group-level fairness definition, ``equal prediction".
-We define ``equal prediction" and study its properties and relationship with generalized entropy.
+Many group fairness definitions partition the whole population into several groups and compare statistical measures over the groups.
+Typical examples are DP, equal opportunity, and EO \citep{Feldman15, Hardt16}.
+Such group fairness definitions implicitly assume that the individuals in a same group are treated equally.
+From this perspective, between-group term $V$ in (\ref{eqn:add_decomp}) can be regarded as a metric quantifying the degree of group fairness.